rocketcode-dev/rocket-log/README.md

-# RocketLog: the official RocketCode Logger
+# Cap'n Log: the official RocketCode Logger

 Flexible and externally-configurable and redactable logging engine with these great features: